 Quick Start Guide¶

-Purpose: Get started with OraDBA in 5 minutes - learn environment setup, Registry API basics, and common tasks.
+Purpose: Get started with OraDBA in 5 minutes — environment setup, Registry API basics, and common tasks.

 Prerequisites: